-NSW Health has just released another alert regarding severe overdoses relating to the presence of strong opioids found in cocaine across Greater Sydney (notably, Inner Sydney) in April, May and June 2021.
+NSW Health has just released another alert regarding severe overdoses relating to the presence of strong opioids and anaesthetics found in cocaine across Greater Sydney (notably, Inner Sydney) in April, May, June and August 2021.
 This blog contains more information about how to stay safe in light of this alert.

 This alert is not the first of its kind.
 Throughout 2020 and 2021, NSW Health has been warning about the presence of fentanyl and its relative acetylfentanyl in a number of substances, including heroin, cocaine, ketamine, and methamphetamines.
-These alerts have been issued across Sydney and regional NSW, in particular Western NSW.
-The first was issued over the Mardi Gras period in 2020, with more recent alerts in October and November.
+These alerts have been issued across Sydney and regional NSW.
 We’re here to help you understand what these alerts mean, and how to stay safe.

 Why is this important?